-All the plans for Unbounce include unlimited landing pages, apps, pop-ups, and sticky bars.
-The primary difference is in the total number of conversions all your landing pages can pull.
+All the plans for Unbounce include unlimited landing pages, apps, pop-ups, and create sticky bars.
+The primary difference is in the total number of conversions all your simple landing pages can pull.
 There's also a cap on how many domains you can install the pages on.

 The top two plans also include the Smart Traffic feature and various AI capabilities, whereas the lower plan does not.
 There is also less reporting features and no A/B testing available at the basic plan.
 If those are required for your business, you'll need to opt for at least the "Optimize" plan, which costs $135 a month.

-Instead of limiting you by a number of landing pages, ClickFunnels restricts how many funnels you can build.
+Instead of limiting you by a number of high converting landing pages, ClickFunnels restricts how many funnels you can build.
 They also limit the number of pages you can use them on and total monthly visits.

 Technically speaking, ClickFunnels only has two plans: the $97 a month "Basic" plan, and the $297 a month "Platinum" plan.